-We cannot predict if investors will find our common stock less attractive if we choose to rely on these exemptions.
-If some investors find our common stock less attractive as a result of any choices to reduce future disclosure, there may be a less active trading market for our common stock and the price of our common stock may be more volatile.
+We cannot predict if investors will find our common stock or warrants less attractive if we choose to rely on these exemptions.
+If some investors find our common stock or warrants less attractive as a result of any choices to reduce future disclosure, there may be a less active trading market for our common stock and warrants and the price of our common stock and warrants may be more volatile.

 There may be limitations on the effectiveness of our internal controls, and a failure of our control systems to prevent error or fraud may materially harm our company.
-If we fail to remediate a material weakness, or if we experience material weaknesses in the future or otherwise fail to maintain an effective system of internal controls in the future, we may not be able to accurately or timely report our financial condition or results of operations, which may adversely affect investor confidence in us and, as a result, the value of our common stock.
+If we fail to remediate a material weakness, or if we experience material weaknesses in the future or otherwise fail to maintain an effective system of internal controls in the future, we may not be able to accurately or timely report our financial condition or results of operations, which may adversely affect investor confidence in us and, as a result, the value of our common stock and Warrants.

-Prior to the completion of this offering, we have been a private company with limited accounting personnel to adequately execute our accounting processes and limited supervisory resources with which to address our internal control over financial reporting.
-As a private company, we have not designed nor maintained an effective control environment as required of public companies under the rules and regulations of the SEC.
+Prior to the completion of our initial public offering in August 2021, we had been a private company with limited accounting personnel to adequately execute our accounting processes and limited supervisory resources with which to address our internal control over financial reporting.
+As a newly public company, we have not designed nor maintained an effective control environment as required of public companies under the rules and regulations of the SEC.
 Specifically, we lack a sufficient number of professionals with an appropriate level of accounting knowledge, training and experience to appropriately analyze, record and disclose accounting matters timely and accurately while maintaining appropriate segregation of duties.